 How to set up a trust account in QuickBooks Online and Clio

-If you are modifying a current bank account, you will also do this in your chart of accounts screen.
-In the far right column beside the bank account name, click the black downtick beside the View register, and then click on edit.
+Go into your chart of accounts screen.
+In the far right column beside the bank account name, click the black downtick beside the View register, and click on Edit.
 From the pop-up screen, you will be able to edit the Detail Type to “trust account.”

 The most important detail in setting up or modifying the account is to have the account detail type: Trust account.
 When you integrate Clio and QuickBooks Online trust accounts, if the account detail type is not Trust account, you will not see the account in the Clio sync screen.

 Add your trust liability account in QuickBooks Online